FIRST

 |

-The Tribune brings the life of a steel beam
+The Tribune presents the life of steel beam

 But there were no thrills for this unfortunate